m16averick/IndaStars_mini/README.md

 Makes able to emulate above ones.

 ### `What is done`
 Implemented prototype from figma, which displays cardGrid from given form in axios.
 I decided to shallow a navbar, because it was to huge imho.
 Each card has two states, which can be accesed by user by hovering the card.
 Page is mobile, responsive and animated.
-Given images come from random library ['picsum.photos'](https://picsum.photos/)
+Given images come from random library ['picsum.photos'](https://picsum.photos/).
+Cards also can be sorted within their addate.

 ### `What is not done`
-The solution still lacks any kind of pagination and sorting.
+The solution still lacks any kind of pagination.
 This should be managed quickly but not today.
 I also didn't find any time to style dropdown under the card.